szczyglis-dev/py-gpt/README.md

 For operation, an internet connection is needed (for API connectivity), a registered OpenAI account, and an active API key that must be input into the program.
 Local models served through Ollama do not require an OpenAI account or external API keys.

-## Debugging and logging
+## Troubleshooting and diagnostics

-Please go to `Debugging and Logging` section for instructions on how to log and diagnose issues in a more detailed manner.
+See [Debugging and Logging](#debugging-and-logging) for logging and diagnostic options.

 # Quick Start